lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

       func parseText() -> String?
     }

 *"That's It?"*.
 Yep.
-Everything else can be composed on top of this minimal protocol; more complex data extraction functions can be built on top of these fundementals.
+Everything else can be composed on top of this minimal protocol; more complex data extraction functions can be built on top of these fundamentals.
 It's easy to define the responsibility of this Protocol in one sentence:

 > _"An XML Parsable has an ordered collection of Child Parsables and may have an associated String of Text"_